liaoxueqing/todos-angular/README.md

-This is a front service for todos.
+This is a frontend service for todos.
 The backend service repo is [todos-backend](https://github.com/liaoxueqing/todos-backend).

 If you want to this application can work, you need run the backend and start the frontend

+This TodosAngular and TodosBackend project have features:
+1.view the todo list (home page)
+2.visit the detail of every todo (click every todo item can redict to the detail page) 3.add a new todo item (click the new button can redict to the create page)

 ------------------------------------------------------------------------------------------------------------
 # TodosAngular